Quantitative Research Report · February 2026

 8.1 Rolling Sharpe Analysis

-The rolling 12-month Sharpe ratio never fell below 1.39 at any point during the evaluation period.
-This means that at no trailing 12-month window — including the COVID crash of March 2020, the NASDAQ drawdown of 2022, and various periods of elevated volatility — did risk-adjusted performance fall below a level that most allocators would consider strong.
+The rolling 12-month Sharpe ratio never fell below 0.99 at any point during the evaluation period and was above 1.0 for 98% of rolling windows.
+This means that across the COVID crash of March 2020, the NASDAQ drawdown of 2022, and various periods of elevated volatility, risk-adjusted performance remained consistently positive with near-institutional-grade Sharpe ratios throughout.

 8.2 Win Rate Consistency